KolibriSolutions/BepMarketplace/README.md

 # BEP Marketplace
 This repo holds the source code for the BEP Marketplace as developed by Kolibri Solutions for the ELE department of the TU/e.
 The BEP Marketplace facilitates the organisation of the Bachelor End Projects of the department.
 Staff members can enter proposals for projects, these are checked by track heads.
 Then students can make their preference known after wich the projects are distributed according to a set of rules.
 Then students execute their distributed projects and can upload deliverables.
 In the end the resulting grades are entered in the system by staff members.
 The system unifies and digitizes the administration of the BEP system making it streamlined and as efficient as possible.
 For more information about the inner workings please consult the documentation.
 These are written in the sphinx system.
+The commit history is a summary of our internal repository.
+They do not reflect one on one the commit history of development.

 # Installing the marketplace
 ## Single sign-on
-The marketplace uses the SAML single sign on system of the TU/e.
+The marketplace uses the SAML single sign on system of the TU/e through a proxy, called Shen Ring.
 This enables TU/e members to login with their TU/e credentials.
-If you decide to host your own version of the Marketplace you have to change the SAML settings to that of your own organization.
+If you decide to host your own version of the Marketplace you have to host your own shen ring or change the shen_ring app to use another oauth source.
-For more information check the documentation of PySAML2 at ```http://pysaml-test.readthedocs.io/en/latest/```
+For more information check the Shen Ring repo

 ## Installing necesarry software
 1. install latest version of python3